ramosrenzo/COVID-LLM/index.md

     At the core of the investigation and comparative framework is the application of Random Forest Classifiers, a machine learning algorithm.
-When Random Forest was applied to classify microbes associated with COVID-19, it resulted in a high predictive accuracy among each sample of nares, stool, forehead, and floor inside the hospital (Marotz et al.
+When Random Forest was applied to classify microbes associated with COVID-19, it resulted in a high predictive accuracy among each sample of nares, stool, forehead, and floor inside the hospital <a href="#Marotz2020">(Marotz et al.
-    2020).
+    2020)</a>.
 Beyond the original study and its use of Random Forest Classifiers, we want to utilize Large Language Models.
 Contemporary solutions have increasingly relied on LLMs, which benefit from extensive pre-training on genomic data, offering its insight in analyzing biological information.